Wilmox/LaterGator/README.md

 To stop LatorGator, type the following in the console: `LATERGATOR.stop();`

 ## Configuration
 Later Gator allowing you to configure various settings to your preferences.
-You can edit the configuration options in the config.json file.
+You can edit the configuration options at the bottom of the `latergator.js` file.
 Some of the available options include:

 * `batchSize`: How many videos to remove in one iteration, YouTube API has a limit on 200, so going above is useless
 * `waitBetweenBatches`: How long to wait between batches in milliseconds (5 min. recommended)